makunoia/stark/README.md

 ## Getting Started

-To start using the Stark Design System in your project, follow these steps:
+To start using the Stark UI in your project, follow these steps:

 1. Install the package via npm or yarn.
 2. Import the necessary components from the library.
-3. Customize the design system using the provided Tailwind CSS configuration.
+3. Customize the UI using the provided Tailwind CSS configuration.

 ## Installation

-Install the Stark Design System package using npm or yarn:
+Install the Stark UI package using npm or yarn:

 ```bash
 npm install stark-lib